Valeria9533/Data_exchange_quality_checking/README.md

 This sofware is developed for radio-communication quality checks.

-It can also be used as a general data receiving/transmission terminal (via UART, RS-232, RS-485).
+It can also be used as a general data receiving/transmission terminal (via UART/RS).

 Baudrate ranges from 1200 to 115200 baud.
 If you don't set this parameter, it will be 9600 baud as a default.